Resources > Articles

 6. Be Authoritative

-You’ll almost always present your own data findings to key stakeholders in your business.
-So appear confident when sharing insights and make it clear you know what you’re talking about.
+You’ll almost always present your data findings to key stakeholders in your business.
+Project confidence when sharing insights and make it clear you know what you’re talking about.
 Otherwise, your audience might lack confidence in your abilities.
 Ultimately, explain how you came to a particular conclusion and why you think it’s important to share.

 Of course, there will be times when the data you present won’t be what your audience wants to hear.
 For example, a line graph might reveal that a business will lose revenue over time.
 In these scenarios, always communicate the facts, even if doing so puts you in an uncomfortable position.